 As humans, we want to be valued in every aspect of life, and we especially want to feel valued if we are giving our hard-earned money to a company.
 There is a clear difference between monitored and being valued; while tailoring your content to specific consumers is a great way to push sales and expand click rates, sometimes this tactic can appear invasive (if used to excess).
 Subsequently, while you are trying to personalise your marketing, you are, as a matter of fact, not being personal at al l- you are using a database for every other online client – and consumers are totally aware of this!

 So, call up your customers, check on them, create a relationship with them.
 Spend more time creating quality, authentic content that stays true to your brand image and speaks in volumes to your audience.
 Keep it simple, keep it human!
-Technology is brilliant and we are lucky to be able to exploit it and all its opportunities… but too much of a good thing truly does just become overkill, so perhaps tone the tech down a little.
+Technology is brilliant and we are lucky to be able to exploit it and all its opportunities… but too much of a good thing truly does just become overkill.